 - The best RGB PC power supply: Thermaltake Toughpower Grand RGB 650w

-Corsair make some fantastic power supplies.
+Corsair makes some fantastic power supplies.
 But many come with very similar naming conventions, so picking our favorite of even that lineup — let alone all PSUs — wasn’t easy.
 But the RM750 gets the nod for its combination of high-end features and affordable pricing.
-At just over $100, the 750w model isn’t super cheap, but it’s far from expensive.
+At not far north of $100, the 750w model isn’t super cheap, but it’s far from expensive.
 It comes in a number of wattages, so you can save a little if 750w is overkill for you or opt for 850w for just $10 more.

 Whichever option you pick, the RM range comes with fully modular cabling, high-quality capacitors, a quiet fan, and modern standby support, which helps this unit get up to speed from standby in under five seconds.
 The more-expensive RMX range offers slightly higher-quality components, but it’s not quite as efficient.
 This unit enjoys an 80+ Gold efficiency rating, so you can be sure that you aren’t wasting much power even when your system is running at full tilt.